- Go Hiking

 After reaching the crest of the rise, the trail descends briefly and continues along a level woods road.
-It crosses a stream on rocks and, just beyond, passes the ruins of some old Scout buildings.
+It crosses a stream on a wooden footbridge and, just beyond, passes the ruins of some old Scout buildings.
 Just ahead, it turns right onto a wide woods road (briefly joining the route of the Yellow-Silver Trail).
 In 100 feet, it turns left and begins to ascend, soon passing a stone foundation on a rock ledge.

 At the high point of the ridge (996 feet), reached a little over three miles from the start, you'll come to an expansive viewpoint over northern Bergen County from a rock outcrop a short distance to the right of the trail.
 On a clear day, you can see the Manhattan skyline on the horizon to the right.
 You've now gone a little more than halfway, and this is a good place to stop and take a break.

-After enjoying the panoramic view, return to the trail and find a wooden post with orange blazes.
-Follow these blazes, which mark the route of the Schuber Trail, straight ahead downhill (to the west).
-(Do not turn right onto the Schuber Trail, which also descends to the north.)
+After enjoying the panoramic view, return to the trail and find a wooden post with a sign "HT2."
+Continue straight ahead (heading west), now following the orange blazes of the Schuber Trail.
+(Do not turn right onto the joint Schuber/Yellow Trail, which descends to the north.)
 Soon, the trail joins a grassy woods road.
-About half a mile from the viewpoint, the Yellow-Silver Trail begins to the left, but you should continue along the Schuber Trail as it turns right onto another woods road and crosses a wooden bridge over the outlet of Sanders Pond, to the right of the trail.
+About half a mile from the viewpoint, the Yellow-Silver Trail begins on the left, but you should continue along the Schuber Trail as it turns right onto another woods road and crosses a wooden bridge over the outlet of Sanders Pond, to the right of the trail.
 After climbing over a knoll, the Schuber Trail descends to cross the historic Cannonball Road.
 It continues straight ahead on a footpath, descending to North Brook, where it turns left and joins the Old Guard Trail, blazed with a green tulip leaf on a white background.